About the property

 Please see www.northpointplantation.com for more photographs and information.

-This King William, Va. former 3,000 acre plantation offers one of the most peaceful settings anywhere in the Mid-Atlantic, yet its proximity to important Revolutionary and Civil War battlefields, museums, and other historic sites, wineries, and canoeing, kayaking, fishing, hunting (we have our own dock and duck blind), and guided nature tours make it the perfect accommodation for your trip to the Richmond area.
+This King William, Va. former 3,000 acre plantation offers one of the most peaceful settings anywhere in the Mid-Atlantic, yet its proximity to important Revolutionary and Civil War battlefields, museums, and other historic sites, wineries, and canoeing, kayaking, fishing, hunting (we have our own dock), and guided nature tours make it the perfect accommodation for your trip to the Richmond area.
 Colonial Williamsburg is less than an hour away.
 Charlottesville, home of Jefferson's Monticello, the University of Virginia, and Charlottesville RVA wine region, are about 90 minutes' drive.
 (Saude Creek Winery and New Kent Winery and Vineyards are each about half an hour away.)

 The 5,000 square foot, 18th c.
 Georgian plantation home offers a total of six guest bedrooms and sleeps 12.
 Owner and family Basset Hound occupy the former chauffeur's quarters on the property during guest occupancy.
 The property is available for weddings, retreats, and special events.
 Please see www.northpointplantation.com.

 Now on nearly 15 riverfront acres, this unique home is less than two hours from Washington, D.C., about 35 minutes from Richmond, Va., and less than an hour from Colonial Williamsburg.
 The 1864 Battle of Cold Harbor, one of the most decisive of the Civil War, was fought just 20 miles from North Point.
 (All told, the Richmond area has more Civil War and Emancipation sites than anywhere in the country.
 Blood stains on the North Point's top floor are a testament to its use as a hospital during the Civil War.)